aquariumbio/aquarium/doc/Installation.md

 	mkdir my_protocols
 	cd my_protocols

-Then create a new file called hello.pl with the following code in it:
+Then create a new file called hello.rb with the following code in it:

-	step
+	class Protocol
+    def main
+      show do
-		description: "Hello World"
+        title "Hello world!"
+      end
+    end
   end

 Finally, make the repo.